Free WOOP Goal Activator: Mental Contrasting Exercise Tool

 WOOP works best when you already know what you want but keep getting in your own way.
 Here are four situations where it tends to make a real difference.

-- Fitness goals you keep abandoning.
-If you’ve started a training plan three times and quit each time after two weeks, the issue is probably an internal pattern you haven’t named yet.
-WOOP’s Obstacle step is designed exactly for this.
+• Fitness goals you keep abandoning.
+If you have started a training plan three times and quit each time after two weeks, the issue is usually an inner pattern you have not named yet.
+The Obstacle step is built for exactly this.

-- Creative projects that never get finished.
-Writers, musicians, and side-project builders often fail at the same inner hurdle — perfectionism, the fear of showing work, the drift toward easier tasks.
-Naming it and building a plan around it changes the pattern.
+• Creative projects that never get finished.
+Writers, musicians, and side-project builders tend to stall at the same inner hurdle: perfectionism, the fear of showing the work, the drift toward easier tasks.
+Naming it and planning around it changes the pattern.

-- Behavior change with a known trigger.
-Overspending, procrastinating on a specific type of work, skipping sleep — these have recognizable inner triggers.
-If-then planning is unusually effective when the obstacle is predictable and recurring.
+• Behavior change with a known trigger.
+Overspending, putting off a particular kind of task, skipping sleep.
+These have recognizable inner triggers, and if-then planning is unusually effective when the obstacle is predictable and recurring.

-- Professional goals tied to discomfort.
-Asking for a raise, pitching a client, giving harder feedback to a team member.
-The barrier is almost always internal.
-WOOP gives you a plan to act despite it rather than waiting until the discomfort disappears (it won’t).
+• Personal goals tied to discomfort.
+Having a hard conversation, asking for something you find awkward, sharing work before it feels ready.
+The barrier is almost always internal, and WOOP hands you a plan to act despite it rather than waiting for the discomfort to pass (it will not).

 Related articles

-- Goal Tracking Systems Complete Guide — Once you’ve activated a WOOP goal, this guide covers the systems for tracking it over time, from simple weekly reviews to layered accountability structures.
+• Goal Tracking Systems Complete Guide — Once you have activated a WOOP goal, this guide covers the systems for tracking it over time, from simple weekly reviews to layered accountability.

-- Psychology of Goal Commitment — Explains why people abandon goals even when they care about them, with research on commitment devices, identity alignment, and the gap between intention and action.
+• Psychology of Goal Commitment — Why people abandon goals they care about, with research on commitment devices, identity, and the gap between intention and action.

-- Growth Mindset Development Guide — Covers how the beliefs you hold about your own abilities shape the obstacles you identify and the plans you’re willing to commit to — directly relevant to the WOOP process.
+• Growth Mindset Development Guide — How the beliefs you hold about your own abilities shape the obstacles you spot and the plans you are willing to commit to.

 Frequently asked questions